How Much Does It Cost to Sell a Home in Maricopa AZ?

 This page walks through each category of seller cost, what the typical Maricopa range looks like, and where the numbers can move based on your situation.
 It is a companion to our full closing cost guide, which covers both buyer and seller sides side by side.

 This page is informational.
-Tax treatment, contract allocation of costs, and lender payoff terms depend on your specific situation.
+Tax treatment, cost allocation between parties, and lender payoff terms depend on your specific situation.
 For tax questions, consult a CPA or qualified tax professional.
 For contract questions, consult an Arizona-licensed attorney.

 Total cost to sell: typical Maricopa ranges

-For a standard resale in Maricopa, AZ, sellers typically pay 6 to 10 percent of the sale price in closing costs.
+For a standard Maricopa, AZ, resale, sellers typically pay 6 to 10 percent of the sale price in closing costs.
 Here is what that range looks like at common price points.

 - 325,000 dollar sale.
 Closing costs in the 19,500 to 32,500 dollar range, plus mortgage payoff.